ExtremCode/laughing-octo-memory/README.md

 1. run `docker compose up -d`
 2. run `curl http://localhost:8000` to send GET request.
 You get response automatically in your command line.

 Notice that number of GET requests counts is not removed when you remove *database* container due to the fact that data from Redis database saved in *redis_data* folder.
+If it's necessary, you can change location of *redis_data* folder: in docker-compose.yaml write absolute path in 25th line.